waynechoidev/waynechoi.dev/posts/sphere-texture-mapping.md

 excerpt: "Texture mapping an Earth-like texture onto a sphere model using OpenGL..."
 ---

+I want to map an Earth-like texture onto a spherical model.
+While the simplest method for mapping would be to use a cube map, creating an Earth-like texture as a cube map can be quite challenging.
+Due to the complexities involved in ensuring the cube map accurately represents the Earth's surface, it's often more suitable to explore alternative approaches.

 ## First attempt

 At first, I began by generating the vertices of an tetrahedron model and performed multiple stages of triangle subdivision on the CPU to create a sphere model.
 Then, I attempted texture mapping on it, but it resulted in completely unexpected outcomes.